rylew2/portfolio-rylew/content/book/managerspath.md

 > "Friends of mine talk about their best managers as managing them with "benign neglect".

 Everyone's first management experience is actually being managed.
-I think if someone is interested in becoming a manager, it's important to seek out a good manager to report to - if finding good managers is not possible, observing different management styles is a beneficial alternative.
+For those interested in management, it's crucial to seek out a competent manager to report to; if that's not possible, observing various management styles is a beneficial alternative.

 #### 1-on-1s